Nourishing Tomorrow's Leaders

 - Those who are interested in expanding their network.

-To apply for the 2020 NTL program, a completed application must be submitted by March 6th.
 Once accepted, participants will go through a 9 week course with weekly 2.5 hour sessions running on Wednesdays from 5:30 – 8:00 pm.
 During these sessions, dinner and materials will be provided at no cost.
 However, a $50 fee is required in order to participate in NTL (scholarships are available).

 Feedback from past NTL participants: